 What is the International Residential College Like?

-The International Residential College (IRC) is a vibrant and enriching residential/academic community for over 300 undergraduate students, about 70% domestic and 30% foreign.
+The International Residential College (IRC) is a vibrant and enriching residential/academic community for over 300 undergraduate students, about 70% domestic and 30% international.
 All IRC housing is air-conditioned.
 Accommodations and facilities vary by residence area:

 Munford and Gwathmey Houses are located on Emmet Street near Memorial Gym, and offer both double and single hallway-style rooms that share a large bathroom.
 Common kitchens and beautifully furnished lounges provide great spaces for residents to come together for formal programs or informal socializing.